What Is ORP in Hydrogen Water?

 The cleanest rule is:

 PPB and PPM tell you hydrogen concentration.
-ORP gives related water-chemistry context.
-Do not confuse the two.
+ORP gives related water-chemistry context. pH tells you acidity or alkalinity.
+Keep the measurements separate.

 Disclaimer

-The inclusion of ORP, negative ORP, PPB, PPM, dissolved hydrogen, pH, electrolysis, testing method, product category, source, or citation does not imply that any product prevents, treats, cures, or diagnoses any disease.
+The inclusion of ORP, negative ORP, PPB, PPM, dissolved hydrogen, pH, electrolysis, testing method, product category, source, or citation does not imply that any product prevents, treats, cures, mitigates, or diagnoses disease.

 Always follow the instructions for your specific product and consult a qualified healthcare professional for personal medical questions.